Selim Selimi

-Selim Selimi (born 28 October 1980) is a Kosovar politician, who served as the Minister of Justice of the Republic of Kosovo from 3 June 2020 to 22 March 2021.
-He previously served as the Rule of Law Advisor and later as Chief of Staff to the Prime Minister of Kosovo and before that he was appointed as Rule of Law Advisor to the President of Kosovo.
+Selim Selimi (born 28 October 1980) is a Kosovar lawyer and rule of law specialist, who served as the Minister of Justice of the Republic of Kosovo.
+He also worked as the Rule of Law Advisor and Chief of Staff to the Prime Minister of Kosovo and as Rule of Law Advisor to the President of Kosovo.

-Selimi has also worked for OSCE, UNDP and U.S. Department of Justice - ICITAP covering mainly rule of law and governance affairs.

-He is a Lawyer and holds a Master's Degree in International Development Policy - Law and Development from Sanford School of Public Policy at Duke University in the United States and a Master's Degree in Political Sciences - Management of Development, from University of Turin in Italy.
+Selimi has extensive experience working for international organizations including OSCE, UNDP, UNOPS, U.S. Department of Justice - ICITAP and U.S. State Department's Bureau of International Narcotics and Law Enforcement Affairs - INL covering mainly rule of law, justice and governance.
+He is a certified Attorney at Law and holds a master's degree in International Development Policy - Law and Development from Sanford School of Public Policy at Duke University in the United States and a Master's Degree in Political Sciences - Management of Development, from University of Turin in Italy.

 Early life

 Selim Selimi was born on 28 October 1980 in Gjilan (Kosovo).
 He lived in Presevo where he attended elementary and secondary school.